craigahobbs/life/README.rst

-bgStrokeWidth  The board stroke width (default is 1). threshold      The probability, from zero to one, that a cell will be living at startup (default is 0.25). period         The simulation iteration period (default is 1 second). play           If not "true" the simulation will not run (default is "false").
+bgStrokeWidth  The board stroke width (default is 1). threshold      The probability, from zero to one, that a cell will be living at startup (default is 0.25). period         The simulation iteration period (default is 1 second). reset          If "true" or "1" the simulation state is randomized (default is "false"). play           If "true" or "1" the simulation runs; otherwise the simulation is paused (default is "false").
 =============  ===========

 Examples